majordomusio/ansible-aws-cluster/README.md

 * Medium - 1 Master Node, 1 Infra Node, 1 .. n App Nodes
 * Large - 3 Master Nodes, 2 Infra Nodes, 1 Load Balancer, 4 .. n App Nodes

-The playbooks will create all of the AWS infrastructure to support above cluster types as well as the OpenShift clsuter itself.
+The playbooks will create all of the AWS infrastructure to support above cluster types and install the OpenShift cluster itself.

 ### Where do I start?

 In order to provision a cluster, a couple of items have to be in place:

 1) AWS account credentials must be present (aws_access_key, aws_secret_key)
+2) In order to route traffic to the cluster, you need a public zone file and doamin configured in `Route53`.
-2) Create a SSH key file (in the AWS console), and place the public key in e.g. `~/.ssh`.
+3) Create a SSH key file (in the AWS console), and place the public key in e.g. `~/.ssh`.
+4) Prepare your `inventory file` by making a copy of e.g. `inventory/inventory_small.example`.
-3) Created a pre-built AMI.
+5) Created a pre-built AMI.
 To speed in the provisioning of medium and large clusters, a pre-built AMI is used.

 ### Let's Provision!